kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 5" src = "img/opskins_enable_2fa_step_5.png">

-If the selection of the barcode was successful, a browser alert should prompt stating that it was added:
+If the selection of the barcode was successful, a browser alert should prompt stating that your account has been added:

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">